 In order to promote successful passage, advocates must also claim predictability and affordability.
 Is it realistic to expect them to deliver both generous, wide-ranging benefits and affordability?

 We are still learning, yet new paid family leave proposals continue to rely on what are likely to be outdated assumptions to project program costs.

 It would be instructive for Colorado to pay close attention to the early results of states like Washington, Oregon, Massachusetts, and Connecticut.
 Contrary to the earlier states, these states are implementing the entire policy bundle at one time.
 Medical disability, parental leave, kincare, and even domestic violence are included.

 These reach the new more generous levels advocates have been promoting.
 This is the ambitious approach outlined by Prop 118.

 We won’t fully understand these costs until states with these expanded programs begin accepting and paying out claims.
-Washington was fully operational January 1, 2020, but the others, not until 2021 or 2022.
+Washington was fully operational on January 1, 2020, but the others, will not be until 2021 or 2022.
 It will take time – likely several years – to understand the patterns and rates of use.
 It seems early to push forward with so many uncertainties.

 Low levels of awareness and the growing need for caregiving means there’s lots of room for growth of the program